Custom Search

 Temperature

-Considered a cold water fish.
+Considered a cold-water fish.
 Ideally they like 50° - 70° F (10° - 21° C).
 A goldfish can live in waters just above freezing.
-There are many goldfish that live in outside ponds, and so long as the water does not freeze, it can survive the winter.
-However because of the Black Moor's poor eye sight, he does not always do well in outside ponds.
+There are many goldfish that live in outside ponds, and so long as the water does not freeze, they can survive the winter.
+However because of the black moor's poor eyesight, they do not always do well in outside ponds.
 They do not particularly like tropical temperatures, and will not be as healthy, but they can survive.

 Feeding

 Omnivore, meaning they will eat both meat and vegetables.
-Flake foods (green flakes) Does best on a special goldfish diet, which can be purchased at your local pet store.
-They do not tolerate tropical fish food very well, as they do not have a stomach.
+Flake foods (green flakes).
+Does best on a special goldfish diet, which can be purchased at your local pet store.
+They do not tolerate tropical fish food very well, as they do not have stomachs.
 Their food is absorbed as it travels through their intestines.
 Goldfish food has a higher alkaline content than tropical fish food.
-Feed flake foods, everyday and give brine shrimp (either live or frozen), tubifex worms, blood worms, and daphnia only as a treat.
+Feed flake foods every day and give brine shrimp (either live or frozen), tubifex worms, blood worms and daphnia only as a treat.
 Freeze-dried foods are recommended over live foods to avoid introducing bacteria and parasites into the tank.
-Because of his eyes, he will have a harder time finding certain foods which float around before they settle down to the bottom of the tank.
-Watch that other faster fish are not eating all of the food before he gets any.
-Does best with other fish who also have a hard time seeing, so he gets an equal chance to eat his food.
+Because of their eyes, they will have a harder time finding certain foods that float around before they settle down to the bottom of the tank.
+Watch that other faster fish are not eating all of the food before they get any.
+Do best with other fish that also have a hard time seeing, so they get an equal chance to eat their food.
 Sinking food is best.

 Sexing

-During the breeding season males develop white pimple like bumps called breeding tubercles on their gill covers and on the leading edge of the pectoral fins.
+During the breeding season males develop white pimple-like bumps called breeding tubercles on their gill covers and on the leading edge of the pectoral fins.
 These are used for stimulating the female to release her eggs.
-Pregnant females develop a deeper body when they are full of eggs (roe), and they also have a larger vent, which is located right before the anal fin.
+Pregnant females develop a deeper body when they are full of eggs (roe), and they also have a larger vent, located right before the anal fin.

 Breeding